Defending the sustainability and function

 of British hedgerows

-Every autumn in the UK, trillions of tonnes of foodstuff and acres of winter shelter are lost to tractor-driven blades, stripping out forage and foliage that would otherwise support wild creatures through the winter.
+Every autumn, trillions of tonnes of foodstuff and acres of shelter are lost to tractor-driven blades,

 The structure of a hedge and the value of its components can be found here.